arinbasu/2021-04-22-sem-workshop-uc/index.md

 - Using Lavaan for SEM
 - Assessing different types of SEM

+This is going to be a data carpentry style workshop.
+For more details, see below as to what is a data carpentry workshop.

 {% if site.carpentry == "swc" %}
 {% include swc/intro.html %}
 {% elsif site.carpentry == "dc" %}